TITLE: Director of Information Technology

 SUPERVISION RECEIVED: Vice President of Business and Finance

-SUPERVISION EXERCISED: IT Specialist I’s, IT Specialist II’s, Student Employees
+SUPERVISION EXERCISED: Associate Director, IT Specialist I’s, IT Specialist II’s, Student Employees

 Nature of Work: This position performs professional and technical duties in the operation of technology components for the campus.
 Position must pay attention to detail and timeliness of activities.
 Position works primarily indoors and will frequently perform heavy lifting (computers, servers, audio/visual equipment, and computer related hardware).
 Position must be able to troubleshoot problems and establish good relations with the faculty and the community.

 Personal Contacts: Frequent contact with college employees, students, community members, and vendors.

 Supervision Received: Position is self-directed; receives work orders and email concerning problems or need for information and/or assistance.